Ch3rrygupta/major-project/proposal.md

 - once a row is full, the blocks should dissolve
 - filling up a row should increase the score
 - once there are no spaces left to place the blocks at the bottom, it should say there are no spaces left
-- the sound effects in the actual game

 ## Nice to Have
 - when you clear multiple rows subsequently, it should multiply your score and give you a "combo"